 What branch of the military flies in Portland?

-They are actually not under control of the United States Air Force like a normal F-15 Fighter Wing but instead are a “state militia” squadron.
+They are not under control of the United States Air Force like a standard F-15 Fighter Wing but instead are a “state militia” squadron.
 They are commanded by the State of Oregon Air National Guard.
 Unless of course an order is given by the President of the United States.
-In that situation they return to the normal USAF Air Combat Command Unit.
+In that situation, they return to the standard USAF Air Combat Command Unit.

 Why do they always fly F-15’s in Portland?